 How the stories are brought to life

-We believe in world class theatre: made in Bolton.
-Most of our production work is delivered on-site and to facilitate this we have a large workshop where sets are constructed, a small sound engineering studio, a wardrobe department where all costumes are cut, fitted and sewn, and a prop store where furniture and smaller items are stored.
-The Octagon’s rehearsal space, The Lab, is where actors work under direction for about four weeks before transferring to our Main Auditorium, when the production is ready for its opening performance.
+We believe in world-class theatre: made in Bolton.
+Most of our production work is delivered on-site and to facilitate this we have a large workshop where sets are constructed, a small sound engineering studio, a wardrobe department where all costumes are cut, fitted and sewn, and a prop store where furniture and smaller items are housed.
+The Octagon’s rehearsal space, The Lab, is where actors work under direction for about four weeks before transferring to our Main Auditorium when the production is ready for its opening performance.

 We believe that everyone has a story to tell.
 Our community, participatory and education work is recognised as a benchmark both regionally and nationally.
-From a popular Youth Theatre programme to our work with young people with learning disabilities and groups within the communities of our partner Bolton at Home we believe everyone has their own story and theatre can be an amazing tool in empowering and building the confidence in people to tell theirs.
+From a popular Youth Theatre programme to our work with young people with learning disabilities, to groups within our community partner Bolton at Home, we believe everyone has their own story and theatre can be an amazing tool in empowering and building the confidence in people to tell theirs.

 “The Octagon has helped me increase my confidence and given me opportunities to get involved, learn, experience and meet many different people”